Beam Blocks and Traps

 Click to Enlarge

 - Visible - NIR Beam Block Absorbs up to 10 W CW or Pulsed

 - IR Beam Blocks Absorb up to 25 J/cm2 (Pulsed)

 - IR Beam Block with Liquid Cooling Available

 - Compatible with our LK220 Liquid Chiller

-The LB1(/M) Visible Beam Block absorbs CW visible laser beams.
+The LB1(/M) Visible Beam Block absorbs CW or pulsed laser beams over the 400 nm - 2 µm wavelength range.
 It is recommended for a maximum power of 10 W and is shipped pre-mounted on a 3" (75 mm) long, Ø1/2" post.
 The post is easily interchangeable with other Ø1/2" posts or Ø1" posts with 8-32 (M4) taps.

 Our LB2(/M) and LB2L(/M) Beam Blocks absorb CW and pulsed laser beams over the 1 - 12 µm wavelength range.
 Each unit features a large 1.97" x 1.97" (50.0 mm x 50.0 mm) entrance aperture with a faceplate serves to protect the graphite pad.
 These beam blocks have 4-40 taps for integration into our 60 mm cage system.